PingOne Advanced Identity Cloud

 1. Create the OAuth 2.0 resource owner account.

-In the Identity Cloud admin UI, select Identities > Manage > Alpha Realm - Users > + New Alpha Realm - User and fill the required fields.
+In the Advanced Identity Cloud admin UI, select Identities > Manage > Alpha Realm - Users > + New Alpha Realm - User and fill the required fields.

 Record the username and password.